tensorflow/tensorflow/tensorflow/lite/g3doc/android/play_services.md

 ## Terms of service {:#tos}

-Use of TensorFlow Lite in Google Play services is subject to the [Google APIs Terms of Service](https://developers.google.com/terms/).
+Use of TensorFlow Lite in Google Play services APIs is subject to the [Google APIs Terms of Service](https://developers.google.com/terms/).

-Note: TensorFlow Lite in Google Play services is in beta and, as such, its functionality as well as associated APIs may change without advance notice.

 ### Privacy and data collection

-When you use TensorFlow Lite in Google Play services APIs, processing of the input data, such as images, video, text, fully happens on-device, and TensorFlow Lite in Google Play services does not send that data to Google servers.
+When you use TensorFlow Lite in Google Play services APIs, processing of the input data, such as images, video, text, fully happens on-device, and TensorFlow Lite in Google Play services APIs does not send that data to Google servers.
 As a result, you can use our APIs for processing data that should not leave the device.

 The TensorFlow Lite in Google Play services APIs may contact Google servers from